 At Performance Learning, we weren’t so sure that the steps taken in the lead up to an exam were right for everyone so we took a deep dive into how learning actually works.
 What we found has been revolutionary for the learners that we work with and has had a positive impact on wellbeing as well as examination results of the individuals that we work with.

 So how do we do it?

-Luke’s priority was developing the skills to tackle process-based subjects like maths.
+Let’s take Luke as an example, his priority was developing the skills to tackle process-based subjects like maths.
 So, firstly we helped him understand that progress is achieved not only through believing in yourself but through technical improvement – an athlete trains every aspect of their performance, and he had to do the same.

-As a next step we helped Luke distinguish clearly the difference between linear, analytical style exams and heavier text and ‘language’ heavy exams.
+As a next step we helped Luke distinguish clearly the difference between linear, analytical style exams and heavier text and ‘language’ style exams.
 Often learners can struggle to move between the two with ease and synchronicity.
 Why?
 Because we use different parts of the brain for both subjects.
 For example, the left-brain is more geared towards linear, analytical type thinking whereas the right brain is more creative, ‘picture orientated’ type thinking.